kgv/rust_book_ru/guessing-game.md

 The `[dependencies]` section of `Cargo.toml` is like the `[package]` section: everything that follows it is part of it, until the next section starts.
 Cargo uses the dependencies section to know what dependencies on external crates you have, and what versions you require.
-In this case, we’ve used `*`, which means that we’ll use the latest version of `rand`.
+In this case, we’ve used version `0.3.0`.
 Cargo understands [Semantic Versioning][semver], which is a standard for writing version numbers.
-If we wanted a specific version or range of versions, we could be more specific here.
+If we wanted to use the latest version we could use `*` or we could use a range of versions.
 [Cargo’s documentation][cargodoc] contains more details.

 [semver]: http://semver.org
 [cargodoc]: http://doc.crates.io/crates-io.html